What Is Hosting?

 So, to answer the above question, “Should I Pay for 10 years’ worth of Hosting?” the answer is… no. The internet and everything that governs the internet moves too fast and is constantly being updated for better optimal performance every couple of years.
 Would you pay for a cell phone service that only allowed you a limited-service without any promise of a service update?
 Of course not, you would want to update it so it’s possible to stay up to date with current speeds and technological features.
 The same thing goes for a hosting site.
 Why keep your site linked to a hosting service that is still stuck on AOL?

 Building websites can be overwhelming, but it doesn’t have to be.
-Reach out to Faceless Technologies for some consultation or to get a FREE quote on your website.
+Reach out to Faceless Marketing for some consultation or to get a FREE quote on your website.
 Call 1-800-357-1299 or Shoot us a Message Here.